SECTION 01: OVERVIEW

 Campaigns & Art Direction

-Art direction is mostly about controlling what the frame is allowed to contain - the lighting that flatters the right thing and ignores the rest, the wardrobe that argues for the brand without performing it, the set that disappears when it should and shows up when it shouldn't, the talent that reads in a thumbnail and holds up at billboard scale.
+Art direction is mostly about controlling what the frame is allowed to contain - the lighting that flatters the right thing and ignores the rest, the wardrobe that argues for the brand without performing it, the set that disappears when it should and shows up when it shouldn't, the talent that works in a thumbnail and holds up at billboard scale.

 At Neiman Marcus, the Robert Rodriguez campaign came together as one shoot day producing four frames that ran across storefront, editorial, social, and email.
 The Ivy Park by Beyonce launch was the exclusive US digital rollout at Nordstrom.
 Sally Beauty's "You By Sally" campaign repositioned a brand that had drifted from itself.
 Different scales, same job - making sure the work survives the long trip from set to whatever screen or surface it eventually lands on.